Doctor of Veterinary Medicine

-Founded in 1862, the Ontario Veterinary College (OVC) at the University of Guelph is the oldest Veterinary College in Canada and the United States.
-Dedicated to the advancement of veterinary and comparative medicine, OVC faculty have a distinguished international reputation for excellence in teaching, research and service.
+Founded in 1862, the Ontario Veterinary College (OVC) at the University of Guelph is the oldest Veterinary College in Canada and the U.S. Dedicated to the advancement of veterinary and comparative medicine, OVC faculty members have a distinguished international reputation for excellence in teaching, research and service.

 Preparing You for Your Career

 OVC prepares you for the world of veterinary medicine by ensuring that you are educated in science and medicine, as well as in economics, computer technology, human and client relations, and business management.
 You will learn about careers in private practice, government, teaching, research and industry, and the vital role of veterinarians in public health.

 - Large Animal (9%)

 - Other (4%)